Mstarr85/Quiz/README.md

 ## How It Works

  * Timed quiz with 75 seconds on the clock.

  * There are 5 questions on this quiz

  * Read the questions carefully and click on one of the multiple choice answers

  * When timer reaches zero the quiz is over

  * Once you are finished you will get your score

-About:

     *This was created to showcase knowledge of building a multiple choice quiz